mustafaalmutawa/cs326-final-yukon/docs/milestone1.md

 We worked collaboratively during this phase, with each's work receiving feedback from the whole team.
 Below is the breakdown of what each member worked on significantly.

-Mustafa Almutawa: Create Listing and User Profile pages, as well as writing the milestone1.md file.
+Mustafa Almutawa: Created the user profile and create listing pages, as well as writing the milestone1.md file.

 Alex Rohrberg: Created the navigation bar, product page, and worked on the registration page.